 4th Grade Cetacean (Whale & Dolphin) Curriculum

 This curriculum was designed in 2011-2012 by Drs.
 Maia McGuire and Ruth Francis-Floyd and was reviewed in 2013 by Cheryl Bonnes and NOAA's right whale SouthEast Implementation Team.
 Brenda Cannaliato contributed to lessons 8, 12 and 16.
+All lessons were revised and updated in 2019.
 The intent is to have 4th grade teachers integrate these lessons into their regular curriculum.
 Lessons are designed to take approximately one class period each (exceptions are noted in the lesson descriptions).
 Lessons are listed in the suggested order; however each is a stand-alone lesson that could be taught independently of the other lessons.
 Florida Sunshine State Standards and Common Core Standards are provided for each of the lessons (as appropriate).
-NGSS correlations are forthcoming.
 Comments on the curriculum should be sent to Maia McGuire.

 A simplified version of Lesson 3 is available (suitable for grades 1-2).

 Thanks to the Center for Coastal Studies (visit their Facebook page) for permission to scan and share the book Whales: Activities based on research from the Center for Coastal Studies, activities from which are included in lessons 2, 6 and 13.

 If you have used any of these lessons, we'd love to get your feedback.
 Please take a few minutes to fill out a short online evaluation.
 Thanks!